Sahish-joshi18/Sahish-joshi18/README.md

 ### 🚧 Projects I'm Working On

-- 🎓 **College Management System** – A feature-rich desktop application (not using Tkinter) with modules like login, attendance tracking, fee management, export to Excel/PDF, and dark/light theme support.
+- 🎓 **[College Management System](https://github.com/Sahish-joshi18)** – A feature-rich desktop application (not using Tkinter) with login, attendance tracking, fee management, Excel/PDF export, and dark/light themes.
-- 🤖 **Mark AI Assistant** – A personal Python-based assistant with voice commands, chatbot (GPT), app launcher, and modern GUI.
+- 🤖 **Mark AI Assistant** – A Python-based personal assistant with voice commands, chatbot (GPT integration), app launcher, and a modern GUI.
-- 🎨 GUI experiments with clean layouts, animations, and professional theming.
+- 🎨 GUI Experiments – Creating clean, animated desktop UIs with custom theming and layout enhancements.

 🛠️ These are under active development – follow me to stay updated!